 Eligibility.
-You are eligible to receive accruals for vacation, sick and personal time if you are a full-time employee.
-Part-time and temporary employees will not be eligible to accrue leave time.
+You are eligible to receive accruals for vacation, sick and personal time (sometimes referred to collectively as "paid leave" if you are a full-time employee.
+Part-time and seasonal employees will not be eligible to accrue leave time.
 Leave time is accrued as you work.
 You will not accrue leave time while you are on leave of absence or suspension.
 In general, administrative leave is not considered an absence or suspension for this paragraph.
 If you do not use your leave time as allowed under this policy, it is forfeited.
 To the extent an employee is scheduled to work and is approved for vacation leave, such leave is considered time worked for purposes of computing overtime for non-exempt employees; however, vacation leave is not paid to employees upon separation of employment unless otherwise provided by law.
 Sick and personal time are not considered time worked for purposes of computing overtime.